Henry I Sinclair, Earl of Orkney: Biography

 Sinclair is later described as an "admiral of the seas" in the Genealogies of the Saintclaires of Roslin by Richard Augustine Hay.
 This refers to his position as the Lord High Admiral of Scotland while in service to the King of Scotland.
-It is a title he is said to have inherited from his father William Sinclair in 1358 but it's more likely he accquired it much later in life.
+It is a title he is said to have inherited from his father William Sinclair in 1358 but it's more likely he acquired it much later in life.

 It is not known when Henry Sinclair died.
 The Sinclair Diploma, written or at least commissioned by his grandson states: "...he retirit to the parts of Orchadie and josit them to the latter tyme of his life, and deit Erile of Orchadie, and for the defence of the country was slain there cruellie by his enemiis..."
 We also know that sometime in 1401: "The English invaded, burnt and spoiled certain islands of Orkney."
 This was part of an English retaliation for a Scottish attack on an English fleet near Aberdeen.
 The assumption is that Henry either died opposing this invasion, or was already dead.

 Henri Santo Claro (Henry St. Clair) signed a charter from King Robert III in January 1404.
 It is supposed that he died shortly after that although his son did not take the title until 1412.
 Therefore, he died somewhere between 1404 and 1412, killed in an attack on Orkney, possibly by English seamen.
 Or in an attack from the south.

 According to Sir Robert Douglas, 6th Baronet, Sinclair had received the honours of the Orders of the Thistle, Saint Michael (Cockle) and the Golden Fleece.
 However all these orders were created after Sinclair's death.

 Marriage and issue

-Henry I Sinclair, Earl of Orkney, married Jean Haliburton, daughter of Sir Walter de Haliburton, 1st Lord Haliburton of Dirleton, and had issue:
+Henry I Sinclair, Earl of Orkney, married Jean Haliburton, daughter of Sir John Haliburton of Dirleton (d.
+1392) by his wife Margaret Cameron and sister of Sir Walter de Haliburton, 1st Lord Haliburton of Dirleton, and had issue: